Small things, mostly |||

 The reader (Vietnam)

-I met a reader.
-I often found her browsing the history section.
+The reader.
+I often met her browsing the history section.
 It was as if all those wars, coups, and treaties happened just so that our reader could find a couple of hours of distraction for these cold days.

 Down south, I was at a street-side food shop enjoying Goi Tai Heo (pig ear salad).
 Across the street, I saw a woman slow down on her bicycle, alight, and rest it beside a tree.
 She opened a book and settled down to read under the tree.
 My thoughts drifted to why text is still so endearing.